High-precision measurement of the W boson mass with the CMS experiment: Abstract

 \section{Abstract}

-{In the standard model of particle physics, the masses of the carriers of the weak interaction, the \PW and \PZ bosons, are uniquely related.
-Physics beyond the standard model could change this relationship through the effects of quantum loops of virtual particles, thus making it of great importance to measure these masses with the highest possible precision.
-Although the mass of the \PZ boson is known to the remarkable precision of 22 parts per million (2.0\MeV), the \PW boson mass is known much less precisely, given the difficulty of the measurement.
-A global fit to electroweak data, used to predict the \PW boson mass in the standard model, yields an uncertainty of 6\MeV.
-Reaching a comparable experimental precision would be a sensitive and fundamental test of the standard model.
-Furthermore, a precision measurement of the \PW boson mass performed by the CDF Collaboration at the Fermilab Tevatron has challenged the standard model by significantly disagreeing with the prediction of the global electroweak fit and the average of other \mw measurements.
-We report the first \PW boson mass measurement by the CMS Collaboration at the CERN LHC, based on a data sample collected in 2016 at the proton-proton collision energy of 13\TeV.
-The \PW boson mass is measured using a large sample of \wmn events via a highly granular binned maximum likelihood fit to the kinematic properties of the muons produced in the \PWp and \PWm boson decays.
-The significant in situ constraints of theoretical inputs and their corresponding uncertainties, together with an accurate determination of the experimental effects, lead to a precise \PW boson mass measurement, $\mw = 80\,360.2 \pm 9.9\MeV$, in agreement with the standard model prediction.}
+{ In the standard model of particle physics, the masses of the \PW and \PZ bosons, the carriers of the weak interaction, are uniquely related.
+A precise determination of their masses is important because quantum loops of heavy, undiscovered particles could modify this relationship.
+Although the \PZ mass is known to the remarkable precision of 22 parts per million (2.0\MeV), the \PW mass is known much less precisely.
+A global fit to measured electroweak observables predicts the \PW mass with 6\MeV uncertainty~\cite{PDG2024,Haller:2018nnx,PhysRevD106033003}.
+Reaching a comparable experimental precision would be a sensitive and fundamental test of the standard model, made even more urgent by a recent challenge to the global fit prediction by a measurement from the CDF Collaboration at the Fermilab Tevatron collider~\cite{CDF:2022hxs}.
+Here we report the measurement of the \PW mass by the CMS Collaboration at the CERN LHC, based on a large data sample of $\PW\to\PGm\PGn$ events collected in 2016 at the proton-proton collision energy of 13\TeV.
+The measurement exploits a high-granularity maximum likelihood fit to the kinematic properties of muons produced in \PW decays.
+By combining an accurate determination of experimental effects with marked in situ constraints of theoretical inputs, we reach a precise measurement of the \PW mass, of $80\,360.2 \pm 9.9\MeV$, in agreement with the standard model prediction.}

 { pdfauthor={CMS Collaboration}, pdftitle={High-precision measurement of the W boson mass with the CMS experiment}, pdfsubject={CMS}, pdfkeywords={CMS, physics, mass, W boson}}